V-rtualized/balatro-multiplayer/README.md

 This is an **WIP** Balatro multiplayer mod developed by virtualized and TGMM.

-If you want to get in touch for any reason:
+If you want to get in touch for any reason add `virtualized` on discord or send an email to `v@virtualized.dev`.
-**Discord:** virtualized

 This project will remain free and open source.
 It will also be continuously maintained, at least within the near future.